Join us in Tokyo (and online) for ACL2022!

 In its written and spoken forms language dominates and shapes our lives.
-Far from just being the tool of communication, language can be beautiful or ugly, sparse and succinct, or overblown, technocratic; direct or obfuscatory; it can be mediocre, lazy, hurtful, spiteful, libellous, slanderous, or false, but it can also be uplifting, joyous, salutary, truthful, and even divine.
+Far from just being the tool of communication, language can be beautiful or ugly, sparse and succinct, or overblown and technocratic – direct or obfuscatory.
+It can be mediocre, lazy, hurtful, spiteful, libellous, slanderous, or false, but it can also be uplifting, joyous, salutary, truthful, and even divine.
+The past year of the global pandemic has demonstrated those facts as never before.
 Language brings us our first and dying words, and accompanies our journeys, helping us to formulate concepts, sentences, and lives, and helps us negotiate meanings, ideas, and each other.
+As we emerge from COVID and its terrible impact on our families and communities, we find solace, inspiration, and connection through our various modes of expression – written, oral, artistic, and non-verbal.

 The study of language and languages is an immense opportunity to engage with international, intercultural, and interdisciplinary content and issues that lie at the heart of the IAFOR mission.
 Since its founding in 2009, IAFOR has brought people and ideas together in a variety of events and platforms to promote and celebrate interdisciplinary study, and underline its importance.
-Over the past year we have engaged in many cross-sectoral projects, including those with universities (the University of Barcelona, Hofstra University, UCL, University of Belgrade, Moscow State University and Virginia Tech), think tanks/research centers (the East-West Center, APHERP, The Center for Higher Education Research), as well as collaborative projects with the United Nations in New York, and here in Tokyo, with the Government of Japan through the Prime Minister’s office.
+Over the past year we have engaged in many cross-sectoral projects, including those with universities (the University of Tokyo, Singapore Management University, Birkbeck University of London, and UCL), research centers (RECSIE), as well as collaborative projects with the Ministry of Foreign Affairs (MOFA) and the Australian Institute of Foreign Affairs.

 - Language Acquisition